 Arrival and Dismissal

-As part of our focus on fostering independence in middle school, sixth through eighth-grade scholars can arrive on their own and will be dismissed directly from their classrooms.
-If a parent or guardian wants to either drop off or meet their child at the end of the day, they may do so, but students are dismissed and parents are responsible for pickup.
+As part of our focus on fostering independence in middle school, sixth- through eighth-grade scholars can arrive on their own and will be dismissed directly from their classrooms.
+Parents/guardians may also provide consent for their fifth-grader to self-dismiss.
+If a parent or guardian wants to either drop off or meet their child at the end of the day, they may do so, but students will still be dismissed from the classroom and parents are responsible for pickup.
 Our middle schools do not organize dismissal outside.

-Please note that arrival and dismissal times are subject to change during finals, state testing and for special events and activities.
+Note: Arrival and dismissal times are subject to change during finals, external exam administration, and for special events and activities.
 These changes may include making Wednesday a full day and other days half-days as needed.
-Any changes will be communicated in the weekly ACTION Update newsletter.
+We will communicate changes with as much advance notice as possible.

 Recess